vijay4145/News_Junction/README.md

 # News_Junction

-This is simple news which fetches its data from newsorg api based on the category choosen at top and uses recyclerview to display the news article.
+This is simple news app which fetches its data from newsorg api based on the category choosen at top and uses recyclerview to display the news article.

 # Tech